Martha Vickers: Television

-Vickers's TV appearances included the 1959 Perry Mason episode, "The Case of the Jaded Joker", in which she played Sheila Hayes.
+Vickers starred in "The Last Thirty Minutes" on Ford Theatre in 1954.
+Her other TV appearances included the 1959 Perry Mason episode, "The Case of the Jaded Joker", in which she played Sheila Hayes.
 Her final two performances, in 1960, were on The Rebel, starring Nick Adams.

 Personal life

 Vickers was married three times, to A.C.
 Lyles (March 15, 1948 - September 28, 1948), Mickey Rooney (June 3, 1949 - September 25, 1951), and actor Manuel Rojas (September 1, 1954 - May 5, 1965).
 Each marriage ended in divorce.
 Vickers had one son with Mickey Rooney, and two daughters with Rojas.

+Outside of acting, Vickers enjoyed swimming and horseback riding.
+She also expressed a personal ambition to write a great novel, stating in a 1948 interview that she had already chosen a title for the project.

 Death

-Vickers died, aged 46, of esophageal cancer at Valley Presbyterian Hospital in Los Angeles on November 2, 1971.
+Vickers died at Valley Presbyterian Hospital in Los Angeles on November 2, 1971, at the age of 46, following a long illness.
 She is buried in Valhalla Memorial Park Cemetery in North Hollywood, California.